 3) Saddle Up Partner!

 Hop on a horse to explore the area as settlers once did.
 Two trusted outfitters – Smoky Mountain Riding Stables and Sugarlands Riding Stables – take guests on guided backcountry excursions.
-Prices are reasonable, too, rates starting at $30/hour.
+Prices are reasonable, too, with rates starting at $26.50/hour.
 The beautiful horseback riding trails inside the Great Smoky Mountains allow access to sweeping vistas, wooded forests and lovely valleys.
 For those who have never ridden a horse, this is the perfect starting point as instruction is included.

 4) Zip through the Sky

 On the edge of the national park, there are several Gatlinburg ziplines.
-At locations like Zipping in the Smokies and Adventure America Ziplines, you can zip pass waterfalls and over green forests, all at speeds around 50mph.
+At locations like Zipping in the Smokies and Adventure America Ziplines, you can zip past waterfalls and over green forests, all at speeds around 50mph.
 It’s a total rush and fun for the whole family!

 5) Reel in the Big Catch